How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 Safe Harbor Rules: How to Guarantee No Penalties

-The IRS offers two safe harbor methods that protect you from underpayment penalties, even if you end up owing additional tax when you file your annual return.
-Meeting either threshold means no penalty, regardless of how much your actual tax liability exceeds your estimated payments.
+The IRS offers safe harbor methods that protect you from underpayment penalties, even if you owe additional tax at filing time:

 Which Safe Harbor Should You Use?